Murder of Tan Lead Sane: Reactions of trial verdict and Wu's divorce

 As for Wu's in-laws, who all denied Wu's claims of unhappiness and mistreatment, they said that her sentence of 16 years was too light compared to a life sentence, and they reportedly refused to allow Wu's children to visit their mother in jail.
 Throughout the post-sentencing aftermath, Wu's husband Tan Lead Shake declined to comment on the case, though when told by his mother of Wu's sentence through a phone call, he said "Good".
 A news update in April 2011 revealed that Wu's husband had filed for divorce, and Wu's father accepted the divorce outcome.
-At some point, Tan reportedly lost his a senior network administrator job, and upon gaining sole custody of the children, subsequently stayed home to look after them.
+At some point, Tan reportedly lost his senior network administrator job, and upon gaining sole custody of the children, subsequently stayed home to look after them with a help of a maid.
+He has subsequently kept a low profile since.

 The Tan family's lawsuit against the Attorney-General

 In the aftermath of Wu Yun Yun's sentencing trial, the surviving victim, Huang Mei Zhe, and her mother-in-law (Tan's mother) Ng Bee Hion, were both dissatisfied with the 16-year sentence, as they hoped for Wu to be sentenced to life in prison; Ng was still mourning the death of her youngest son even after Wu was incarcerated for the crime.
 Both Ng and Huang submitted several pleas to the prosecution to appeal to the Court of Appeal against Wu's sentence and asked that her sentence be raised from 16 years to life.
 However, the prosecution did not appeal, and the Attorney-General's Chambers (AGC) had corresponded with both Huang and Ng several times that there were no plans to appeal the sentence because it was not manifestly inadequate in comparison to the precedent cases and stipulated guidelines under the law.
 Afterwards, on 13 September 2010, both Huang and Ng filed a motion to the High Court, seeking to obtain a declaration that the Attorney-General had acted illegally and/or irrationally and/or with procedural impropriety in failing and/or refusing to appeal against Wu's sentence.

 However, Justice Tan Lee Meng, who heard the motion, found that the motion itself was unsustainable and devoid of merit in nature given that the plaintiffs' arguments did not prove that the prosecution's decision to not appeal Wu's sentence was indicative of them having acted unconstitutionally or had been motivated by bad faith or extraneous circumstances, and there was no deprivation of the plaintiffs' right to equal protection under the law.
 Justice Tan stated that since the plaintiffs do not have legal rights with respect to the trial of Wu, the prosecution's decision to not appeal had not affected any of the legal rights of the plaintiffs, and the judge also held that the prosecution had the right to decide on whether or not to appeal and their discretion to do so was subject to judicial review.
 Hence, Justice Tan dismissed the motion on 22 February 2011.